YipengUva/RpESCA/README.md

 ## to do list
 1. write the core algorithm in C++ using Rcpp to further increase the speed

+2. add more figures to the vignettes

-2. put it on CRAN
+3. put the package on CRAN